sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/merge_lines_minxgap_example.png)

-But since the overlapping lines are part of a two-column table, it's better to split them into two lines using the Min X Gap Threshold parameter.
-That way, you can use the Row method on the lines, as in the preceding image.
+The Min X Gap Threshold preserves the intended PDF formatting, which is a two-column table.
+By preserving this format, you can consistently use the Row method on this document, as well as in other instances of this document in which the lines do not overlap.

 You can try out this example yourself in the Sensible app using the following downloadable PDF and config: